 Boating In Winter Park

-Surrounded by pristine bodies of water, there are opportunities for both motorized and non-motorized boating in the Fraser Valley.
+We’re lucky to be surrounded by pristine bodies of water and to have opportunities for both motorized and non-motorized boating in the Fraser Valley.

 Motorized Boating

 Grand Lake, Shadow Mountain Lake, and Lake Granby: These three lakes north of the resort provide endless opportunities to explore and soak in the summertime boating vibes.
-Equipped with boat ramps and marinas at each, you’ll be all set for a day motoring on the water.
-(Pro Tip: need a motor boat rental?
+Equipped with boat ramps and marinas, you’ll be all set for a day on the water.
+(Pro Tip: Need a motorboat rental?
 We recommend Beacon Landing Marina and Indian Peaks Marina!)

 Directions to Lake Granby from the resort | 36 minutes